Pros and Cons of a term deposit

 Is a term deposit better than a savings account?

-Savings accounts have variable interest rates, benefiting from rate hikes but also affected by cuts.
-They offer easier access to your money, which may be preferable if you need more flexibility.
+On the other hand, savings accounts have variable interest rates, which can benefit you during rate hikes but may also be affected during cuts.
+They provide easier access to your funds, which might be preferable if you need more flexibility.

 Find a term deposit